Create a Color Scheme

 - & wallpapers

-The entire process for creating a theme is this:
+The entire process for creating a theme is simple:

-- Come up with a name, for this example let's do:
+- Come up with a name for the color scheme, you can even name it after yourself.
+For this example, let's do:

 Enabling your Color Scheme

-has 3 list, these list make the theme available to:- the browser
+apply-cs.css has 3 list, these list make the theme available to:

 - extensions & websites